heysmmprovider/smm-panel-ipv6-proxy/README.md

 3. **Cost-Effective** - Better prices than mainstream SMM providers
 4. **Technical Support** - We understand SMM panel requirements
 5. **API Ready** - Integrate with any SMM panel software

 ---

+## 🔗 Master Proxy Server

+This connector requires the master proxy server to function.
+The master proxy:
+- Accepts connections from users (port 8080)
+- Manages multiple slave connectors like this one
+- Routes traffic through the appropriate slave based on IPv6 selection

+**Get the Master Proxy:** [github.com/heysmmprovider/smm-panel-proxy-master](https://github.com/heysmmprovider/smm-panel-proxy-master)

+---